 - Need to recharge with socialization

-- Prefer multitasking and jump from one thing to another
+- Prefer multitasking and jumping from one thing to another

-- Tend to be more assertive, dominant, speak more tan talk and are comfortable with conflict
+- Tend to be more assertive, and dominant, speak more than talk, and are comfortable with conflict

 - React more quickly

-- Pay more attention toe the reward (and can make mistakes rushing and taking risks)
+- Pay more attention to the reward (and can make mistakes rushing and taking risks)

 - Amplify positive emotions (which can lead more easily to addictions though)

 - Cheat more, exercise more, have more sex partners, and divorce more frequently